micro-ROS/docker/README.md

 # micro-ROS Dockers

-This repository contains Docker-related material to setup, configure and develop a [micro-ROS](https://microros.github.io/)-based application.
+This repository contains Docker-related material aimed at setting up, configuring and developing a [micro-ROS](https://microros.github.io/)-based application.

-This set of Dockerfiles provide ready-to-use environments to easily execute micro-ROS examples in your host machine, as well as use the standalone [micro-ROS build system]()https://github.com/micro-ROS/micro_ros_setup.
+This set of Dockerfiles provides ready-to-use environments to easily execute micro-ROS examples in your host machine, as well as to use the standalone [micro-ROS build system](https://github.com/micro-ROS/micro_ros_setup).
-Plus, two additional images to use micro-ROS as an external library, both in [ESP-IDF](https://github.com/micro-ROS/micro_ros_espidf_component/tree/foxy/docker) and within [Arduino IDE](https://github.com/micro-ROS/micro_ros_arduino/tree/foxy/extras/library_generation), are provided.
+In addition, two images are provided that allow using micro-ROS as an external library, both in [ESP-IDF](https://github.com/micro-ROS/micro_ros_espidf_component/tree/foxy/docker) and within [Arduino IDE](https://github.com/micro-ROS/micro_ros_arduino/tree/foxy/extras/library_generation).

-The Docker images are available in [dockerhub](https://hub.docker.com/u/microros).
+The Docker images can be found at [dockerhub](https://hub.docker.com/u/microros).

-Avaiable images are listed below:
+The avaiable images are listed below:

 | Image | Description | Status
 -|-|-: